Most of us live a life that is characterized by excess.

 If this is the first time you’re hearing about the word minimalism, here’s a brief overview of what minimalism actually is:

 Minimalism is simply the art of living with less.
-It’s about freeing yourself from excess and living a simple, uncluttered life.
+It’s about setting yourself free from excess and living a simple, uncluttered life.
 It’s living without an obsession of material things.

 In life, your goal should be to spend as much time engaged in meaningful pursuits as possible — minimalism is simply about removing the distractions that get in the way of that goal.